IME Exam for L&I Claims in Washington

 During the course of your workers’ comp claim, you may be required to complete an independent medical exam (IME) conducted by a doctor other than your primary provider.
 The purpose of this exam is for L&I to get an expert opinion regarding your medical condition.
 However, independent medical examiners sometimes misdiagnose a patient, or mischaracterize a workplace injury as a preexisting condition.

-If you’ve been asked to attend an IME, make no mistake – your L&I claim is on the line.
-IME doctors work for L&I and their opinions are designed to support L&I decisions.
+If you’ve been asked to attend an IME exam, make no mistake – your L&I claim is on the line.
+Washington IME doctors work for L&I and their opinions are designed to support L&I decisions.
 Read on below to learn more about the IME process and how to prepare yourself.

 An IME is a patient interview requested by L&I to review your medical history and details of your accident, followed by a physical examination of the injured area.
-An IME takes about 30 minutes, but it can be several weeks or months before you hear back from L&I regarding the outcome from the IME.
+An IME takes about 30 minutes, but it can be several weeks or months before you hear back from L&I regarding the outcome of the IME report.

 If a claims manager reviews the claim and decides to fight it, they will order an IME.
 You are then required to see an IME who works for L&I (or the self-insured employer if the employer has opted out of L&I).